Skip to content

 Toggle in NodeDetailModal ("MQTT Ignore" row); pill button in the anomaly table Action column.

-- Same skip logic as global ignore, but scoped to one node
+• Same duplication skip as global ignore, scoped to one node

 Hybrid Nodes